All registered Lake County voters are eligible to vote by mail, vote early or vote on Election Day.

 The voter should notify our office of this request by calling (847) 377-2406 at least one day in advance of Election Day.

-A person determined to be unregistered on Election Day may vote a provisional ballot.
+A person not verified as registered on Election Day may vote a provisional ballot.
 The Clerk’s Office works with state agencies (Secretary of State’s DMV, State Board of Elections, etc.) and determines if a provisional ballot is:

 - Valid and cast after Election Day.